1003: Uniform Residential Loan

 difference between the purchase price and

-or deed of trust that allows the lender
+mortgage or deed of trust that allows the lender

 to demand immediate payment of the balance of

 to a seller as part of the purchase price to

-transaction or assure payment.
+bind a transaction or assure payment.
 It is

-in a trust account and credited toward the purchase
+typically held in a trust account and credited

-owned by another that entitles the holder to a specific
+owned by another that entitles the holder to a

-limited use or privilege, such as the right to cross
+specific limited use or privilege, such as the

-or to build adjoining structures on the property.
+right to cross or to build adjoining structures

 Equal Credit Opportunity Act (ECOA):